schibsted/spid-tech-docs/resources/articles/endpoints.md

 ## Filters

-Many endpoints accept the `filter` request parameter.
+Many endpoints accept the `filters` request parameter.
 It can be used to provide one or more filters, which will affect how the endpoint behaves.
 The two main types of filters are: